Carlosdvp/Eth-token-exchange-project-v2/README.md

 - when using ganache
 	- if you restart Ganache to rest the ETH balances make sure to redeploy the smart contracts:
-		1. run this command: `truffle migrate --rest`
+		1. run this command: `truffle migrate --reset`
 		2. and then seed the exchange: `truffle exec scripts/seed-exchange.js`